acm-cui/website-cui2024/submit/demos.md

 menus:
   submit:
-    title: Demos
+    text: Demos
-    alt: Information about submitting to the demos track at CUI !!conference.year!!
+    title: Information about submitting to the demos track at CUI !!conference.year!!
     weight: 3
     is_track: true